Easy RV Hacks: 50 Tips to Improve Your RV Experience

 36. Install a Clear Sewer Pipe Elbow: By installing a clear elbow at the end of your sewer hose, you can prevent a lot of potential problems.
 Seeing what’s going on in your hose allows you to check for undissolved toilet paper (in which case you might want to switch brands), to know ahead of time if a clog is about to happen, and to have visual confirmation that the tank is done emptying.

 43. Use Condiment Packets: Stock up on free condiments from fast-food restaurants.
-They’re free, and they take up less space than regular ones.
+They’re free, and they take up less space than full condiment bottles.

 44. Pool Noodles for Protection: Protect your head from hitting the metal awning strut, by slitting foam swimming noodles and slipping them over the struts.

-46. Light Up Dark Closets and Cupboards with Motion Sensor Lights: These high powered battery operated LED lights are easy to install and even easier to use.
+46. Light Up Dark Closets and Cupboards with Motion Sensor Lights: These battery-operated LED lights are easy to install and even easier to use.
 The motion sensing function allows you to simply open the closet or panty and immediately be greeted by a bright light.

 49. Bring a Portable Fan: Most RVs already have AC and a ceiling fan, but you’ll be glad to have something portable on extra hot days.
 Place the fan anywhere in your RV to create better air circulation.